Bookmark with: What are these?

 NRJ Mobile.
 Rents its network from Orange and SFR

-Simplicime.
+La Poste Mobile.
 Rents its network from SFR.
+Formerly known as Simplicime.

 Simyo.
 Low-cost virtual operator.
 Rents its network from Bouygues.